celerity/celerity-runtime/docs/overview.md

 commands is created on each node, so e.g. if nodes 0 and 1 communicate with each other locally, node 2 need not be aware of the related commands.

-On each node the jobs encoded withing the command graph are asynchronously consumed by __executor threads__, which finally leads to actually running the computations described by each kernel in the input program, distributed among the GPUs in the cluster.
+On each node the jobs encoded within the command graph are asynchronously consumed by __executor threads__, which finally leads to actually running the computations described by each kernel in the input program, distributed among the GPUs in the cluster.